"Don't Go Near The Anderson House"

-It was on this Halloween that I went as a hobo.
+It was the Halloween of 1962 that I went as a hobo.
 My Dad burnt a cork to use for my whiskers, and my Mom made me a "hobo bundle" to carry over my shoulder.
 Trouble was, I had to carry that bundle and my Halloween candy sack.
-For dinner we always had these festive treats like hot dogs with melted cheese or something special that just we boys liked.
-Food with yellow, orange and black colors was served on Halloween night.
-She even made this really cool orange cake that was made into a jack-o-lantern, and used Hershey bar squares to do the face with.
+We’d eaten earlier, before my dad got home from work, so we’d be ready to go out soon after he arrived.

-Then came the gearing up for going outside and heading off into the dark unknown; At first, the streets were filled with kids and parents tagging along.
-I can still feel the cheap thin plastic of the masks that were sold at the local grocery store.
-They were sweaty after a bit, and it felt hard to breathe without fogging your face into a cold sweat.
-As a kid, the masks often slid down a bit, obscuring my vision.
-I'd struggle to peer out of the plastic eyeholes, straining my neck to look upwards as the Halloween candy was stuffed into my bag.
-Doorbells were ringing in tandem, and treats were dispensed by neighborly hands.
+We spent a fair amount of time gearing up for going outside and heading off into the dark unknown; At first, the streets were filled with kids and parents tagging along.
 To this day, I can still hear the familiar voices that echoed such greetings as: "Oh my, what do we have here?
 A mummy?
 Oh my!" or "Who is this behind this ghost mask?"
 This was all part of the ritual.
 It was normal and to be expected.
 However, venturing out farther, where streets weren't as familiar, was what the real thrill of Halloween was all about.

 So, the time came to either get brave, or chicken out.
 I walked a bit closer to the dead grass that played host to the evil edifice.
 An old rusted mailbox leaned to one side.
 I could hear my tennis-shoed feet crunching the gravel as I neared the property.
 The porch was wooden, and only one rickety step led to the door.
 The wind was creaking the screen door on the front porch and there were no lights on anywhere.
 The house, I'll admit to this day, was creepy, but it was just a house badly in need of repair.